-by Caroline Marshall and Bronte Hearn · 4 June 2024
+by Caroline Marshall and Bronte Hearn · 8 April 2025

 Is your AML/CTF program in place, up to date and rigorously reviewed?

-With the uptick in anti-money laundering and counter-terrorism financing enforcement, boards of entities subject to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (the AML/CTF Act) must ensure they continue to adequately monitor AML/CTF compliance.
-Under the Banking Executive Accountability Regime (BEAR)/Financial Accountability Regime (FAR), AML/CTF is also a prescribed responsibility, requiring an accountable person to be appointed, who oversees and assesses the effectiveness of the AML/CTF framework and AML/CTF compliance functions.
-FAR will extend the AML accountabilities to a wider set of entities in the banking, insurance and superannuation entities.
+Under the Banking Executive Accountability Regime (BEAR)/Financial Accountability Regime (FAR), AML/CTF is also a prescribed responsibility, requiring to be appointed an accountable person, who oversees and assesses the effectiveness of the AML/CTF framework and AML/CTF compliance functions.
+FAR has extended the AML/CTF accountabilities to a wider set of entities in the banking, insurance and superannuation industries.

 - The Australian Transaction Reports and Analysis Centre (AUSTRAC) has published guidance on board and senior management responsibilities, which points to the importance of good governance and adequate oversight of AML/CTF matters by boards.
 AUSTRAC expects boards and senior management to have ongoing access to coordinated, structured and quality information on a consistent basis, not limited to specific events or incidents.